laposheureux/TIps-codepath/README.md

 * [x] Extra: Total splittable by arbitrary amount of people
 * [x] Extra: Send message to friends with amount per person
 * [x] Extra: Layout remains consistent from smaller to larger phones
+* [x] Extra: Settings bundle for integration into Settings.app

 ## Walkthroughs